US Activists Urge Biden to Lift Sanctions Fueling Cuba’s Economic Crisis

 Murphy said the country has been a tinderbox for months just as Cubans are unable to send money amid a pandemic.

-Murphy said, at a minimum, the US should allow family remittances which, when reinstated, would dramatically improve the situation.
+Murphy said, at a minimum, the US should allow family remittances which, if reinstated, could dramatically improve the situation.

 "If the US was really concerned with the needs of the human beings in Cuba, in the context of a global pandemic, why not open one avenue to allow revenue to come in?"
-Murphy asked.
+Murphy asked rhetorically.

 All comments